Cover Letter Examples and Writing Tips

 Reporting Capital Gains and Losses with IRS Form 8949-Tax Planning in the U.S.

-The IRS has unveiled a new tax form for reporting capital gains and losses from stocks, bonds, mutual funds and similar investments.
-Starting with the 2011 tax year, investment transactions will be reported on the new Form 8949, Sales and Other Dispositions of Capital Assets.
-A pdf version of
+Tax Planning in the U.S. Reporting Capital Gains and Losses with IRS Form 8949 New Form 8949 to be used starting in 2011 New Form 8949 to be used starting in 2011 The IRS has unveiled a new tax form for reporting capital gains and losses from stocks, bonds, mutual funds and similar investments.
+Starting with the 2011 tax year, investment transactions will be reported on the new Form 8949, Sales and Other Dispositions of Capital Assets....

 Tax Planning in the U.S.- Sale of Your Home